Portrait of Sebastián de Morra

-The Portrait of Sebastián de Morra is a painting by Diego Velázquez of Sebastian de Morra, a court dwarf and jester at the court of Philip IV of Spain.
+The Portrait of Sebastián de Morra is a painting by Diego Velázquez of Sebastián de Morra, a court dwarf and jester at the court of Philip IV of Spain.
 It was painted around 1644 and is now in the Prado in Madrid.
-Not much is documented about De Morra's life, other than the fact that he was brought to Spain by Phillip IV in 1643 and served the court for three years before his death in 1649.
+Not much is documented about De Morra's life, other than the fact that he was brought to Spain by Philip IV in 1643 and served the court for six years before his death in 1649.
 It was not until Velázquez became a court painter that he showed dwarfs with a warmer and naturalistic style compared to previous paintings.
 De Morra looks directly at the viewer, motionless, making no hand gestures, leading one critic to suggest that the painting represents a denunciation of the court's treatment of de Morra and other dwarfs.
 Recently discovered inventories and previous documents relating to De Morra reveal that he was also known by a nickname, El Primo.

 Subject

-Don Sebastian de Morra
+Don Sebastián de Morra

-Sebastián de Morra was acquired by King Phillip IV in 1643 from his younger brother Cardinal Infante Fernando.
-He was then given over to Prince Baltasar Carlos until the prince's death sometime after.
-De Morra's job was to keep the prince entertained with humor.
-Following the death of Prince Carlos, De Morra died in October 1649 after 3 years of service to the court.
-An analysis of the canvases on which portraits of De Morra and Phillip IV were painted, conducted by the Thread Count Automation Project, lead to the conclusion that they were both painted from the same piece of cloth.
+Sebastián de Morra was acquired by King Philip IV in 1643 from his younger brother Cardinal Infante Fernando.
+He was then given over to Prince Baltasar Carlos until the prince's death in 1646 De Morra's job was to keep the prince entertained with humor.
+Following the death of Prince Carlos, De Morra died in October 1649 after six years of service to the court.
+An analysis of the canvases on which portraits of De Morra and Philip IV were painted, conducted by the Thread Count Automation Project, lead to the conclusion that they were both painted from the same piece of cloth.
 This conclusion revealed that De Morra's portrait was painted in Fraga, along with Philip's portrait.